dynamodb-toolbox/dynamodb-toolbox/README.md

 ## Table Methods

 ### query(partitionKey, options [,parameters])

-- [ ] Document `query` method
+> The Query operation finds items based on primary key values.
+You can query any table or secondary index that has a composite primary key (a partition key and a sort key).

+The `query` method is a wrapper for the [DynamoDB Query API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
+The DynamoDB Toolbox `query` method supports all **Query** API operations.
+The `query` method returns a `Promise` and you must use `await` or `.then()` to retrieve the results.
+An alternative, synchronous method named `queryParams` can be used, but will only retrieve the generated parameters.

 The `query()` method accepts three arguments.
-The first argument is used to specify the `partitionKey` you wish to query against.
+The first argument is used to specify the `partitionKey` you wish to query against (KeyConditionExpression).
 The value must match the type of your table's partition key.

 The second argument is an `options` object that specifies the details of your query.
-The following options are all optional:
+The following options are all optional (corresponding Query API references in parentheses):

 | Option | Type | Description |
 | -------- | :--: | ----------- |